BadmWe/dspyt-webpage/dspyt/posts/how-to-python-jail-escape-newbie-ctf-2019.md

 The source code for the program is available, so we can figure out what needs to be done in order to beat the condition checks.
 The functions that could be used to get the flag are not allowed :'eval’, ‘exec’, ‘import’, ‘open’, ‘os’, ‘read’, ‘system’, ‘write’.
 However, we could utilize the concatenation of strings to evade the restriction as well as using [Built-in functions](https://docs.python.org/3/library/functions.html).

 In order to understand how Python evaluates statements, let’s take a look at an example.
-If you write “import os” in a Python script, Python will retrieve a function object called “import” and pass it the input “os”.
+If you write “import os” in a Python script, Python will retrieve a function object called `import` and pass it the input `os`.
 This will return a class called “os” with the relevant methods.
-Besides, you can use built-in objects in Python by using the **builtins** module.
+Besides, you can use built-in objects in Python by using the **built-in** module.
 This module is not typically accessed directly by most applications.
 Nevertheless, it can be useful for modules that provide objects with the same name as a built-in value.

 ```bash
 >>> print(getattr(getattr(globals()['__builtins__'], '__im'+'port__')('o'+'s'), 'sys'+'tem')('ls .'))